 The time of your move matters

 The time of the year can also affect the quote that will be given to you.
 Moving company rates are much higher during the summer when there is a larger demand.
 Moving off-season will significantly reduce your moving costs.

 Keep in mind that moving companies tend to be swamped during the warmer months, so there may be time slots that may be difficult to secure due to demand.
 If you want to secure an affordable quote, try to move during the second half of the month when there will be plenty of available movers and less hassle.
 Tuesday is also the least preferred day for a move, so you may receive a significant discount if you can relocate on a Tuesday.

 Charges and surcharges

-A materials charge for packing paper, boxes, mattress bags, and tape will also be factored in, with the sales tax being included in the price.
-Typically you will be subjected to the sales tax of the company's home state, regardless of the state that you're moving to.
+A materials charge for packing paper, boxes, mattress bags, and tape will also be factored in, with the sales tax included in the price.
+Typically you will be subjected to the sales tax of the company's home state, regardless of the state you're moving to.

 Who pays moving valuation?